cbwinslow/baseballdc/README.md

 ### How to use baseballdc:

 baseballdc currently scrapes data from Baseball Reference.
-To pull a Baseball Reference data table into your project, you will need to pass a JSON object into the ___ function, specifying which table you are requesting.
-If you are unfamiliar with JSON, here is a brief overview. (https://www.w3schools.com/js/js_json_intro.asp)
+To pull a Baseball Reference data table into your project, you will need to pass a  object into the ___ function, specifying which table you are requesting.

-The format of the required json object is:
+The format of the required object is:

-DON’T SAY JSON THIS IS PYTHON NOT JAVASCRIPT

 {
 	'data_source': string,